rstudio/rstudio/src/gwt/tools/build-xterm-README.md

 Updating xterm.js for RStudio
 =============================================================================

+NOTE: RStudio 1.1 and 1.2 use xterm.js 2.9.2.
+No more official development is happening on that code; they have moved on to xterm 3.x, which we will likely integrate for RStudio 1.3.

+As of March 19, 2018, we are using our own fork of xterm 2.9.2, at github.com/rstudio/xterm.js, for applying our own fixes.

 To take a new drop of xterm.js for RStudio's terminal, follow these steps.

 Getting the Code
 -----------------------------------------------------------------------------

-- Visit https://github.com/sourcelair/xterm.js/releases and get the hash of the version to integrate.
+- Visit https://github.com/rstudio/xterm.js/releases and get the hash of the version to integrate.

 - In the RStudio source tree, change to `src/gwt/tools` and edit the shell